A picture of coins spread out on a table with a green plant growing out of it

 Written by: Katy Neas, CEO, and Robyn Linscott, Director of Education and Family Policy, The Arc of the United States

-Reviewed by: Katy Schmid, Senior Director of National Program Initiatives, who oversees The Arc@School
+Reviewed by: Katy Schmid, Senior Executive Officer of National Programs, who oversees The Arc@School

 Picture of the U.S. Department of Education building in Washington, DC